 Chief Inspector Ross Allan is the Area Commander for Linn, Langside, Pollokshields and Southside Central.
 He is responsible for the daily management of policing, and making sure key performance indicators and outcomes within the Local Policing Plan are delivered.

-He is supported by Inspector George Campbell, who has responsibility for community policing, based at Aikenhead Police Office covering Linn and Langside and Inspector Alex Hutton, who has responsibility for community policing, based at Gorbals Police Office covering Pollokshields and Southside central.
+He is supported by Inspector James Mann, who has responsibility for community policing, based at Aikenhead Police Office covering Linn and Langside and Inspector Alex Hutton, who has responsibility for community policing, based at Gorbals Police Office covering Pollokshields and Southside central.

 Chief Inspector Allan is based at Cathcart Police Office.